SteveMarshall/stevemarshall.github.io/_posts/2010-04-13-opera-mini-for-iphone.md

 boundary.

-But then again, sometimes it doesn't do that: sometimes, it slides at a constant rate until it stops and then jumps in the /opposite/ direction to your gesture and scrolls a little bit in that direction.
+But then again, sometimes it doesn't do that: sometimes, it slides at a constant rate until it stops and then jumps in the *opposite* direction to your gesture and scrolls a little bit in that direction.
 Not because it hit a page edge, though (those stop scrolling dead, mostly): these reversals tend to happen just when you think you've got the measure of